 Class of 2015

-Izabel Arnold, Economics and International Relations, Relationship between economics and the obesity epidemic, how economic policies can help solve the problem.
+Izabel Arnold, Economics and International Relations, Relationship between different nations’ drug policies and their overall economic wellbeing.

-Sophie Parker, International Relations with Spanish minor, Women's leadership roles in politics and the shaping of women's future within the field of International Relations.
+Sophie Parker, Political Science, Women's leadership roles in politics and the shaping of women's future within the field of International Relations.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org